Beef Ribs at 350°F: Cook in 2.5-3 Hours for Perfectly Tender Results

 Hack #2: Citrus Zest Integration (Fat-Soluble Flavor Carriers)

-Adding orange or lemon zest to your rub leverages hydrophobic interactions - the citrus oils bind directly with fat molecules, carrying flavor 3x deeper into the meat than juice alone.
+Adding orange or lemon zest leverages hydrophobic interactions - citrus oils bind directly with fat molecules, carrying flavor more effectively than juice alone (Science of Cooking, 2020).
 Apply zest directly to oiled surface before rub application.

 Orange zest being grated for rub